FirmwareHandoff/firmware_handoff/source/transfer_list.rst

 - `tl_base_addr`: Base address of the existing TL.
 - `target_base`: Base address of the target region to relocate into.
-- `target_size`: Total size in bytes of the target region to relocate into.
+- `target_size`: Size in bytes of the target region to relocate into.

 #.
 Calculate `alignment_mask` as `(1 << tl.alignment) - 1`.